 This is a Flanders red ale made by a couple of mavericks who pretend to live in the 19th century, making beer in a tiny brewery in North Otago, on the South Island.
 Their beers are mainly Belgian in style; the lineup includes barrel-aged and sour beers, farmhouse ales, tripels and quadrupels.

 The Red Bonnet tastes typically Belgian, but some Kiwi character comes from the use of local hops.
-The youngest brew is blended with a one-year-old batch that spent one year in Pinot Noir barrels.
+The youngest brew is blended with a one-year-old batch that aged in Pinot Noir barrels.
 The blend is then aged again for another six months.
 If you like big Belgian classics such as Cantillon, you will like this one.

 Parrotdog, Bitterbitch IPA